-1. Background
+Background

-A 16 month old child was placed under police protection after receiving a call from a friend of the child's mother who said there was a child with injuries in a property that he had been staying at.
+A 16 month old toddler was placed under police protection after receiving a call from a friend of the child's mother who said there was a child with injuries in a property that he had been staying at.

 The mother and her friend were both arrested.
-The child was taken to hospital.
+The toddler was taken to hospital.